Central Texas College: History

 Central Texas College had a nationally ranked tennis team in the early 1970s, playing as the Golden Eagles.
 In 2013, a campus-wide vote led to the selection of CTC's new official mascot, the Eagle.

 Academics

-Students enrolled at CTC may select a degree plan from Associate of Arts degree programs, Associate of Science degree programs, Associate in Applied Science degree programs, or Associate of Arts in General Studies.
-There are more than 40 certificate programs.
+Students enrolled at CTC may select a degree plan from associate of arts, associate of science, or associate in applied science degree programs, or an associate of arts in general studies, with more than 40 certificate programs.

 Main campus

-At the main campus in Killeen, the central courtyard has a memorial statue to Lyndon Baines Johnson, and a fountain by which are metal markers indicating the boundary between Bell and Coryell counties.
+At the main campus, which is partly in Copperas Cove and partly in Killeen, the central courtyard has a memorial statue to Lyndon Baines Johnson and a fountain by which metal markers indicate the boundary between Bell and Coryell Counties.
 CTC's main library is named in honor of Oveta Culp Hobby.
 CTC's older buildings are built in Spanish Colonial Revival Style.

 CTC is also home to the beautiful music station KNCT-FM.